Yann-Situ/MinvayuPolarPrinter/README.md

 > --  <cite>dc42 in [DUET3D --> servo motor](https://reprap.org/forum/read.php?178,844701,844701#msg-844701) (forum talk)</cite>

 It will be easier to power the servo motors with a separate power supply to avoid voltage/current issues.\
-After connecting the servo, we will need to configure it in the config.gd file.
+After connecting the servo, we will need to configure it in the `config.gd` file.
 Use the [M584](https://docs.duet3d.com/User_manual/Reference/Gcodes/M584) command to remap the axes and use the appropriate [M569](https://docs.duet3d.com/User_manual/Reference/Gcodes/M569) commands to configure the drivers, step pulse timings, closed loops etc. This parts seems a bit tedious and needs details and information.

 ## Bed Compensation

 See the [mesh bed compensation page](https://docs.duet3d.com/en/User_manual/Connecting_hardware/Z_probe_mesh_bed).
-Use the [M557](https://docs.duet3d.com/User_manual/Reference/Gcodes#m557-set-z-probe-point-or-define-probing-grid) command with the `R` parameter for configuring a round bed grid.
+Use the [M557](https://docs.duet3d.com/User_manual/Reference/Gcodes#m557-set-z-probe-point-or-define-probing-grid) command with the `R` parameter for configuring a round bed grid in the `config.gd` file.
 Use the [G29](https://docs.duet3d.com/en/User_manual/Reference/Gcodes#g29-mesh-bed-probe) command to probe the bed, load height map from file, disable mesh bed compensation or save height map.

 > Summary of gcode commands related to mesh bed compensation
 >    - `G29` Run file sys/mesh.g, or if that file isn't found then do `G29 S0`